 He achieved early recognition winning Second Prize at the 2008 Solti Competition leading to invitations from the Deutsches Symphonie-Orchester Berlin, Frankfurt Radio Symphony and Nordwestdeutsche (NWD) Philharmonie.
 He was immediately appointed Principal Conductor of the NWD Philharmonie, a position which he held until 2014.

-Tzigane enjoys many ongoing relationships with ensembles worldwide including with the Norwegian Radio Orchestra, Lahti Symphony, Tampere Philharmonic and Helsingborg Symphony Orchestras.
-Other recent European engagements have taken him to the Netherlands Philharmonic Orchestra, Staatsphilharmonie Rheinland-Pfalz, Copenhagen Philharmonic, Tapiola Sinfonietta, Norrköping Symphony, RTE National Symphony Orchestra of Ireland, BBC Scottish Symphony and Basel Symphony Orchestra.
+Tzigane enjoys many ongoing relationships with ensembles including with the Norwegian Radio Orchestra, Lahti Symphony, Umea Symphony and Helsingborg Symphony Orchestras.
+Other recent European engagements have taken him to the London Philharmonic Orchestra, Netherlands Philharmonic Orchestra, Staatsphilharmonie Rheinland-Pfalz, Copenhagen Philharmonic, Orchestre National d’ile de France, Orquesta Sinfonica de Galicia, Tapiola Sinfonietta, Swedish Chamber Orchestra, Basel Symphony, RTE National Symphony Orchestra of Ireland and BBC Scottish Symphony Orchestra.

 Since his US debut with the Indianapolis Symphony Tzigane has conducted the symphony orchestras of Oregon, New Jersey, Fort Worth, North Carolina, Columbus and the Rochester Philharmonic.
 At his Chicago debut conducting the Grant Park Festival Orchestra he was praised by the Chicago Tribune for “bringing freshness and energy”.
 He conducts regularly in Japan including with the Yomiuri Nippon and Tokyo Metropolitan Symphony Orchestras and has been to Australia with the Adelaide Symphony and West Australian Symphony Orchestras.

-With a natural flair for working with singers, Tzigane made his Bayerische Staatsoper debut conducting a new production of Così fan tutte and more recently took the helm of Die Zauberflöte at Hamburgische Staatsoper, Die Fledermaus at Frankfurt Oper and Carmen at Royal Swedish Opera.
-He returns to Stockholm in spring 2018 to conduct nine performances of Giordano Fedora.
+With a natural flair for working with singers, Tzigane made his Bayerische Staatsoper debut conducting a new production of Così fan tutte and more recently took the helm of Die Zauberflöte at Hamburgische Staatsoper, Carmen at Royal Swedish Opera, Die Fledermaus at Frankfurt Oper and last year returned to Stockholm to conduct Giordano Fedora.

-Tzigane begins the 17/18 season making his debut with the London Philharmonic Orchestra in an all-Beethoven programme.
-Other orchestral highlights include return visits to the Norwegian Radio Orchestra, Umea, Gavle and Helsingborg Symphony Orchestras and for concerts with the Orquesta Sinfonica de Galicia, Orchestre National d’ile de France and Swedish Chamber Orchestra.
+Tzigane begins the 18/19 season with a return to the Fort Worth Symphony Orchestra in a mixed programme of works by Britten, Saint-Saens, Smetana and Debussy.
+Other highlights include return visits to the Norwegian Radio Orchestra, Umea Symphony, Helsingborg Symphony and Orchestre National d’ile de France and a performance with the Royal Scottish National Orchestra.

 Eugene Tzigane began his conducting studies at Julliard with James DePreist where he earned the Bruno Walter Memorial Scholarship.
 He completed his studies under Jorma Panula at the Royal College of Music in Stockholm where he was awarded the Franz Berwald Memorial Scholarship and attended masterclasses with Daniel Harding, Michael Tilson-Thomas and Jukka-Pekka Saraste.
 His other accolades include First Prize at the 2007 Fitelberg Competition and Second Prize at the 2007 Matacic Competition.